brainopensource/react-fast/backend/readme.md

 ### ✅ Evolutionary AKA Methodology

 Adopts an approach that allows for continuous evolution of the system, adapting to new needs and technologies, including the future integration of AI.
+The Adaptive Knowledge Architecture (AKA) is a comprehensive software design methodology that serves as a superset encompassing principles from SOLID, Domain-Driven Design (DDD), Test-Driven Development (TDD), Clean Code, and Hexagonal Architecture.
+It focuses on building systems that are intrinsically evolutionary, resilient, and adaptable to continuous change.
+AKA separates the system's **Central Intention** (its fundamental and invariant purpose) from its **Contextual and Adaptable Implementation** (how that intention is realized in specific environments using technologies and logics that may evolve).

 ### ✅ SOLID, DDD, TDD, Clean Code, Hexagonal Architecture